-Term Definition Data created by and for the user that does not affect the operation of the TSF (CC part 1 [CC-1]).
+Term Definition User Data All data (being not authentication data) (i)stored in the context of the ePassport application of the travel document as defined in [PKI]and (ii)being allowed to be read out solely by an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [ICAO-TR-SAC]).
+CC give the following generic definitions for user data: Data created by and for the user that does not affect the operation of the TSF (CC part 1 [CC-1]).
 Information stored in TOE resources that can be operated upon by users in accordance with the SFRs and upon which the TSF places no special meaning (CC part 2 [CC-2]).
-Verification data ta Data provided by an entity in an authentication attempt to prove their identity to the verifier.
+Verification data Data provided by an entity in an authentication attempt to prove their identity to the verifier.
 The verifier checks whether the verification data match the reference data known for the claimed identity.

-gemalto× Reference D1278599 Release 1.1p (Printed copy not controlled: verify the version before using) Classification Level Public Pages 92
+Reference D1384181 Release 1.1p (Printed copy not controlled: verify the version before using) Classification Level Public Pages 90